ido-ofir/core/README.md

 ## Application state

-The core handles the application's state using a <a href="https://github.com/Yomguithereal/baobab" target="_blank">Baobab</a> tree. a Baobab tree is a persistent and immutable data structure.
+The core handles the application's state using a <a href="https://github.com/Yomguithereal/baobab" target="_blank">Baobab</a> tree. a Baobab tree is a persistent and immutable data structure. immutabilty is helpful with optimizations and persistency adds an undo/redo capability to your app.

 ### Accessing the Baobab tree
 The core instantiates a single tree to handle all of the app's state. it is accessible as `core.tree`.